Nas1010/week-6-hackathon-Nas1010/PROJECT_PRESENTATION.md

 The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones.
 The sequence begins as follows: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233 ....
 This challenge encourages understanding and implementing algorithms that calculate Fibonacci numbers iteratively, ensuring efficiency for larger values of n.

+To test your function, remember to save your changes and run `npm run test` in your terminal.

+- Kata Available: main.js
+- Tests Available: main.test.js

 ## Planning Phase

 - Disney Ideation: Dreamer, Realistic and Critic phase to narrow down on challenge.